MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 ### Asynchronous operations

 It's simple to use PlayFab Party's asynchronous APIs.
-The general pattern for starting and completing asyncronous operations is as follows:
+The general pattern for starting and completing asynchronous operations is as follows:

 1. Make a regular method call to the appropriate asynchronous API of your choosing.
-Common asynchronous Party operations you will likely make use of include:
+Common asynchronous Party operations you'll likely make use of include:
     * [PartyManager::CreateNewNetwork](reference/classes/PartyManager/methods/partymanager_createnewnetwork.md).
     * [PartyManager::ConnectToNetwork](reference/classes/PartyManager/methods/partymanager_connecttonetwork.md).
     * [PartyNetwork::AuthenticateLocalUser](reference/classes/PartyNetwork/methods/partynetwork_authenticatelocaluser.md).
     * [PartyNetwork::CreateEndpoint](reference/classes/PartyNetwork/methods/partynetwork_createendpoint.md).

-2. Check the PartyError return value of the asynchronous API with the **PARTY_SUCCEEDED()** or **PARTY_FAILED()** macros.
+2. Check the **PartyError** return value of the API with the **PARTY_SUCCEEDED()** or **PARTY_FAILED()** macros.
 This synchronously returned value will tell you whether the operation has successfully started.

 > [!WARNING]
 > The synchronous return value from an asynchronous Party API call does **NOT** tell you whether or not the operation